JohnIrvine1433/ThemeMaster/index.md

 - You can force quit ThemeMaster by pressing Select + Start.

 ### Image viewer
+While displaying a preview picture (when not available, the theme info from GitHub will be displayed instead)
 - Controls are : X to quit displaying a picture, Y to rotate a picture.
+NB : at the moment, this functionality is not available on ROCKNIX.

 ## Modes
 ### Theme Gallery mode (default one)